Monarchy of Papua New Guinea: Royal symbols

-In 1996, the people of Papua New Guinea presented the Queen with a portrait, titled Missis Kwin.
-Painted by artist Mathias Kauage, the Queen is shown wearing a Gerua, an important ceremonial headdress traditionally worn by Chieftains in the Highlands of Papua New Guinea.
-A Gerua is generally made of wood that is carved and then painted in bright colours to resemble the feathers of birds of paradise, and other species.
-According to the artist, the portrait represents the Queen as Head of the Commonwealth.
+Papua New Guinean painters have created various expressive, informal depictions of the monarch.
+One of these portraits is Missis Kwin, painted by artist Mathias Kauage, and presented to the Queen in 1996, on behalf of the people of Papua New Guinea.
+In the painting, the Queen is shown wearing a Gerua, an important ceremonial headdress traditionally worn by Chieftains in the Highlands of Papua New Guinea.
+A Gerua is generally made of wood that is carved and then painted in bright colours to resemble birds-of-paradise feathers, and other avian species.
+According to the artist, the portrait represents the Queen in her role as Head of the Commonwealth.